 After a beat, the engine caught, and he swung onto the blacktop.

 It was the top of the hour, the hour was nine, and the radio announced that there were news headlines.
 They all washed over him unheard.
 One topic commanded his mind.

 Belcher was dead.

 It wasn’t great news, especially for Belcher.
-He’d been a decent enough guy, never given Beckman a bad word – which couldn’t be said for everyone else on the Pegasus sales force – and been far from shabby when it came to peddling their product.
-That was what had gotten him up the rankings to Number Two.
+He’d been a decent enough guy, had never given Beckman a bad word—which couldn’t be said for everyone else on the Pegasus sales force—and had been far from shabby when it came to peddling their product.
+The un-shabbiness had boosted him up the rankings to Number Two.